paradoxysm/sleepens/README.md

 The underlying data processing pipelines and classification models are modular and can be adjusted to create different sleep ensemble models. `sleepens` currently contains one protocol, SleepEnsemble4, for 4-state sleep classification.
 New or modified protocols can be contributed to `sleepens.protocols` following the basic structure.

+Finally, `sleepens` uses `joblib` to store the pre-trained builds.
+This isn't the most secure method nor is the most data storage efficient.
+Ideally, a custom parameter export/load method is implemented that can reinstate a pre-trained build.

 ## Help and Support

 ### Documentation